jamesstaub/web-machine-listening/README.md

+# Web Machine Listening
+An experiment using WebAssembly to run a Rust audio processing and trigger MIDI events to control an Elektron Octatrack.

+The basic use case is a diatonic pitch harmonizer of input audio, where the octatrack's pitch controls are modulated to different chord voicings within a diatonic scale depending on the current note.
+This is accomplished with a pitch detection audio node built in Rust and running in the browser via the web audio API.
+A monophonic instrument's pitch detected by the app will trigger MIDI messages to control Scenes or pitch modulation of track on the Octatrack.

+## Attribution
-This code is published as part of the [corresponding blog article](https://www.toptal.com/webassembly/webassembly-rust-tutorial-web-audio) at the Toptal Engineering Blog.
+This code is forked from the very helpful Rust/Webaudio tutorial published as part of the [corresponding blog article](https://www.toptal.com/webassembly/webassembly-rust-tutorial-web-audio) at the Toptal Engineering Blog.

-Visit https://www.toptal.com/blog and subscribe to our newsletter to read great articles!

-* * *

-# Quick Start: Cloning, Building, and Running
+## Quick Start: Cloning, Building, and Running

 Assuming prerequisites are installed, the following steps should get the app running on your system: